-Q: What is a Contractor's Statement?
+Q: What is included in a Contractor's Statement?

-A: This statement is completed by the general contractor and signed in the presence of a Notary Public reflecting the names and addresses of all subcontractors and suppliers, what they are providing, the kind of work and/or materials supplied and the total amount of their contract or purchase order.
+A: The Contractor's Statement is completed by the general contractor and signed in the presence of a Notary Public, reflecting the names and addresses of all subcontractors and suppliers, what they are providing, the kind of work and/or materials supplied and the total amount of their contract or purchase order.
 This form will be required with each request for payment.